 The fibre-optic network in Ingolstadt is realized as a P2P network

 The fibre-optic network itself is implemented as a P2P (Point to Point) network structure, with an active fibre-optic network.
 This means that every participant receives their own fibre-optic cable.
 These fibre-optics terminate at an optical concentrator/access node.
 Here COM-IN is using the IP-MSAN MileGate 2510 which, combined with Optical-MSAN Line-Cards SUE16, can support up to 480 fibre-optic connections in a single sub rack.
 The smaller variants of the MileGate fibre series – the MileGate 2310 and MileGate 2200 – are used in places with limited space on offer, such as street cabinets or plant rooms.
 These offer the same advantages as the MileGate 2510 but with more compact dimensions.

 If the fibre-optic connection has been laid up to the house, then the question is: how will the high-speed internet reach the telephone sockets in the apartments?
 In new buildings, the laying of fibre-optic cables right up to the apartment or even to an end device can be incorporated in the planning phase – and many existing buildings can easily be retrofitted with fibre-optic cabling for FTTH.

 The rollout of the fibre-optic network in Ingolstadt is proceeding rapidly.
 The entire city should be connected over the next three years.
-To achieve this, a strong partner is needed for the technical implementation – which COM-IN has found in DZS-KEYMILE.
-DZS-KEYMILE products offer the reliability and flexibility demanded by this kind of project.
+To achieve this, a strong partner is needed for the technical implementation – which COM-IN has found in DZS.
+DZS products offer the reliability and flexibility demanded by this kind of project.